CADRE 40 Symposium

 11:30am: The SWITCH Panel

-- A discussion led by both past and current participants of CADRE’s publication Switch Journal.
-Featured panelists include Geri Wittig, global web producer, Adobe; Danielle Siembieda, systems artist and senior arts industry support manager at the City of San José; and Noura Wedell, Lecturer in Creative Arts, SJSU.
-Hosted by G. Craig Hobbs, associate professor of digital media art and director of the Paseo Prototyping Challenge and Festival at SJSU.
+• A discussion led by both past and current participants of CADRE’s publication Switch Journal.
+Featured panelists include Geri Wittig, global web producer, Adobe; Danielle Siembieda, systems artist and senior arts industry support manager at the City of San José; and Noura Wedell, lecturer in Creative Arts, SJSU.
+Hosted by Craig Hobbs, professor of digital media art.

 12:30pm: CADRE Students and the Future

-- A panel discussion about the future of CADRE featuring current graduate and undergraduate students.
-Hosted by Esteban Garcia Bravo, assistant professor of digital media art and spatial art, and MFA candidates Ashleigh Dong and Damaris Guzman.
+• A panel discussion about the future of CADRE featuring current graduate and undergraduate students.
+Hosted by Esteban Garcia Bravo, assistant professor of digital media art and spatial art, the panel features MFA candidates Ashleigh Dong, Damaris Guzman, and Nica C. Tanaka, and Daria Orlova, president of the CADRE Student Organization at SJSU.

 2pm: The CADRE Archive